Student Loans | October 3, 2022 | Lisa Litant

 7. Interest rate: This is the percentage of interest you agree to pay to borrow money.
 It’s calculated on the unpaid principal (the amount that you borrowed and any unpaid interest that has capitalized).
 Student loan interest accrues (grows) every day.
 Some student loans offer two types of interest rates: variable and fixed.

-• A variable interest rate means the rate can go up or down if there are changes to the loan’s index—a standard that lenders use to base your loan’s interest rate on that reflects market conditions.
+- A variable interest rate means the rate can go up or down if there are changes to the loan’s index—a standard that reflects market conditions—that lenders use to base your loan’s interest rate on.
 For instance, if interest rates are going up, the index’s rate will increase—and so will your loan’s interest rate.
 That’s why your variable rate loan’s monthly payment amount may change as interest rates rise or fall.

-8. Principal: The amount you borrow from a lender, plus any unpaid interest that’s been capitalized (added to the principal).
+8. Principal: This is the amount you borrow from a lender, plus any unpaid interest that’s been capitalized (added to the principal).

 9. Private student loans: These are offered by banks and financial institutions to help you pay for college.
-They’re “credit-based,” which means the lender will evaluate how good your credit (and your cosigner’s credit) is, along with other financial information from your application.
+Private student loans are “credit-based,” which means the lender will evaluate how good your credit (and your cosigner’s credit) is, along with other financial information from your application.

 10. Repayment options: Many student loans offer multiple repayment options—that’s how you’ll pay it back.
 Federal loans don’t have in-school repayments—payments start after you leave school.
 That’s when you may be able to choose from one of several options.
 Private student loans generally offer both in-school and deferred (after-school) repayment plans; the one you choose when you apply for the loan generally can’t be changed.